Couchtr26/Rails_blog/README.md

 Live Demo: https://blog-app-greyknight.fly.dev

-A fully functional, production-ready blogging platform built with Ruby on Rails.
-Users can seamlessly create, edit, and delete posts while exploring clean Rails architecture, RESTful routing, and robust CRUD operations.
+A production-ready blogging platform built with Ruby on Rails.
+Users can create, edit, and delete posts seamlessly, leveraging clean Rails architecture, RESTful routing, and full CRUD functionality.

-Why It Stands Out:
-Demonstrates practical Rails development with scalable, maintainable code Designed for rapid feature expansion: authentication, commenting, notifications Highlights ability to turn ideas into real-world, usable applications
+Why It Matters: This project demonstrates the ability to turn ideas into real, usable applications.
+It showcases scalable, maintainable Rails code, practical feature expansion like authentication and notifications, and strong full-stack problem-solving skills.

 Tech Stack: Ruby | Rails | SQLite/PostgreSQL | HTML | CSS